 The following notes summarise the evidence of associations between men’s conformity to stereotypical masculine norms and a range of outcomes, including:

-ASK A MATE is a new app aimed at boys and young men that aims to provide sound, evidence-based advice on topics including relationships, gender, consent, domestic and sexual violence, delivered by high-profile positive male role models who young men are willing to listen to.
+ASK A MATE is a new app aimed at boys and young men and intended to provide sound, evidence-based advice on topics including relationships, gender, consent, domestic and sexual violence, delivered by high-profile positive male role models who young men are willing to listen to.

 ASK A MATE has been created by Beyond DV, an Australian charity focused on shaping a society free from domestic violence.